wp-plugins/site-last-modified/readme.txt

 == Description ==
-Adds the possibility to display the date and/or time the website was last modified, both directly in the template, or through a shortcode.
+Adds the possibility to display the date and/or time the website was last modified, in template, or through shortcode.
 The plugin uses the timestamp of the last modified post for this information.

 Please note, this plugin does not show the specific date per post, there are other plugins for that feature.